apollographql/meteor-integration/README.md

 - [`options`](http://docs.apollostack.com/apollo-server/tools.html#apolloServer)
 - `config` may contain any of the following fields:
   - `path`: [Path](http://expressjs.com/en/api.html#app.use) of the GraphQL server.
 Default: `'/graphql'`.
-  - `port`: Port for the express server to listen on.
-Default: `4000`.
   - `maxAccountsCacheSizeInMB`: User account ids are cached in memory to reduce the response latency on multiple requests from the same user.
 Default: `1`.

 # Development